canorve/GALFITools/docs/howto.rst

 devoted to a specific facet of GALFIT's application.
-These sections are delineated as follows: GALFIT Input, GALFIT Output, Multi-Gaussian Expansion (MGE), Simulation (Sim), and Sky Computation.
+These sections are delineated as follows: GALFIT Input, GALFIT Output, Multi-Gaussian Expansion (MGE), Simulation of galaxy images, and Sky Computation.

-**Note**: It is paramount to underscore that routines necessitating the utilization of a Ds9 region input mandate its conservation in image
-(or physical) coordinates.
-It is imperative to refrain from saving this input in the World
-Coordinate System (WCS) coordinates, in order to ensure functionality.
+**Note**: Routines necessitating the utilization of a Ds9 region input, need that the Ds9 region to be saved in image (or physical) coordinates.
+Ds9 regions saved in the World Coordinate System (WCS) coordinates will not work.